 Billy Taylor, piano

 Billy Taylor stated that he wrote “I Wish I Knew How It Would Feel To Be Free” for his daughter in 1952.
 It’s most famous version was released on Nina Simone’s 1967 album “Silk & Soul.”
 The gospel-jazz composition immediately became a popular anthem of the Civil Rights Movement.

-Pianist and educator, Billy Taylor spent his life elaborating on the jazz genre playing everything from rearranged Ellington tunes, to classic Jelly Roll Morton compositions.
+Billy Taylor spent his life elaborating on the jazz genre playing everything from rearranged Ellington tunes, to classic Jelly Roll Morton compositions.

 A devoted activist he held a position one of the honorary founders of the “Jazz Foundation of America.”